Jasplet/DiscrePy/README.md

-# SKS_Splitting
+# Shear_Wave_Splitting
-Repository to hold scripts which I am currently developing to download seismograms and measure SKS splitting
+Repository to hold scripts which I am currently developing to download seismograms, measure SKS & SKKS splitting and then test for discrepant splitting as a signal for D'' Anisotropy

 ## General Warning to Potential Users